xa888s/csfru/README.md

 # Use case

-This tool allows you to automate the creation of spectrograms for RED uploads in under 100 lines of code.
+This tool allows you to automate the creation of spectrograms for RED uploads in 118 lines of code.

 # Dependencies